 Both card present and card not present transactions are eligible for Level 2 and Level 3 processing, however, they are most likely to be used with card not present solutions like invoicing, recurring billing, and website payments.
 In order to use enhanced data programs, you need to be processing with the correct software that is built to accept the necessary fields.

-Fattmerchant customers that want to start processing at Level 2 or Level 3 simply need to contact their account manager to get set up.
+Stax Platform users that want to start processing at Level 2 or Level 3 simply need to contact their account manager to get set up.